Let me tell you that Thailand is worth all of the type. I may be biased because Thailand is one of my favourite countries in the world.

 Koh Phangan is famous for its full moon party’s, it’s basically a right of passage in Thailand.
 But if you’re not there for the full moon don’t fret, there are still plenty of other parties going on and lots to do on the island!

-Be forwarned that a lot of the waterfals dry up in the dry season!
-So if that’s the case then head to the Infinity Beach Club Hostel and enjoy the luxurious side of island life without spending too much.
-Lastly, spend the even partying at whatever party is on or at the Thong Sala night market.
+Be forwarned that a lot of the waterfals dry up in the dry season.
+If that’s the case then head to the Infinity Beach Club Hostel and enjoy the luxurious side of island life without spending too much.
+Lastly, spend the evening partying at whatever party is on or at the Thong Sala night market.

-DAY SEVENTEEN: Spend the day beach hopping and see what Koh Phangan has to offer.
+DAY TWO: Spend the day beach hopping and see what Koh Phangan has to offer.
 Some of the best beaches are Bottle Beach, Haad Salad and Haad Yao (long beach).
 It is not recommended to try and find Bottle Beach by scooter and instead to go by boat.
 In the evening head to a party or check out the amazing sunset view from Amsterdam Bar.

-DAY EIGHTEEN: Your last day is up to you!
+DAY THREE: Your last day is up to you!
 Try some hiking, head to the Phangan Challenge, a waterpark obstacle course or go diving.
 Or just spend the day at the beach again if you’re hungover!
 This is a pretty chill day so if you’d rather get a head start on Koh Samui take the afternoon ferry over.

 Koh Samui: 2-3 Days

 Koh Samui is the second largest island in Thailand and it can easily take 3-4 hours to get to some spots on the Thailand.
 It is popular for families and also has some interesting spots to see.